DeepskyLog/Articles/HowTos/testDeveloperVersionWindows.md

 ## Test DeepskyLog

++ Before you can run DeepskyLog locally on your Windows machine, make sure that you startup `boot2docker` and start up the docker container for DeepskyLog:
+`docker run -v \Users\wim\Documents\GitHub\DeepskyLog\:/var/www/html --volumes-from mysql -t -p 80:80 -p 3306:3306 deepskylog:v5.0`
 + You can now test the developer version of DeepskyLog in your browser.
 Point to the IP address you used in the steps above: http://192.168.59.103/.
-= Make sure to update the source code of DeepskyLog once in a while.
++ Make sure to update the source code of DeepskyLog once in a while.
 To do this, start up your GitHub client, select DeepskyLog and click 'Sync' (at the top right).